 Email me at firstname.lastname@example.org for access to available work, commissions, requests or inquiries.

-I am interested in exploring the successes, tensions, and nuances of the idea of public space and domestic symbols, often tying together public and private space to continue a social and cultural commentary.
+I am interested in exploring the successes, tensions, and nuances of the idea of public space and domestic symbols, often tying together public and private space to continue a social and political commentary.
 Engagement between public and private realms creates a gray area of inertia that my painted spaces try to activate.
 I do not believe that a painting can change the world, but I do believe it powers communication and human interaction.
 This is why I value ambiguity in my paintings.
 Though my work includes specific symbols and some recognizable imagery, the conglomerate of sourced public spaces allows the harmonies to float in a cloud of obscurity.
 The painted space is claustrophobic and airy between the abstract and the familiar.
-My painted spaces are often hybrids of my past and future trajectory of personal space, public space and symbols, and cultural references.
+My paintings are often hybrids of my past and future trajectory of personal and public space paired with a social and political narrative.
 Pieces of familiar imagery are laid amongst the ambiguous to be tied together in no particular order by viewers.